 • Native Token: A native token is a cryptocurrency that is used to pay for the gas fees on a blockchain network.

-• Block Rewards: Public blockchains incentive miners and validators to operate honestly by offering cryptocurrency rewards for processing transactions.
+• Block Rewards: Public blockchains incentivize miners and validators to operate honestly by offering cryptocurrency rewards for processing transactions.
 Miners and validators process transactions and bundle them into blocks, which are then added to the blockchain.
-Whenever a miner or validator successfully creates a new block, they are rewarded cryptocurrencies in return which is also called block rewards.
+Whenever a miner or validator successfully creates a new block, they are rewarded with cryptocurrencies in return, which is also called block rewards.

-• Consensus Algorithm or Consensus Mechanism: Consensus mechanism is a process via which the decentralized and distributed group of miners or validators collectively agree on the state of the blockchain.
+• Consensus Algorithm or Consensus Mechanism: A Consensus mechanism is a process via which a decentralized and distributed group of miners or validators collectively agree on the state of the blockchain.

 • Staking: Staking is the process of locking up a certain amount of cryptocurrency to support the operations of a blockchain network.
 This could be either validating transactions or securing the network.
 In return, the delegators or validators receive rewards in the form of additional cryptos.

-• Layer One Blockchain: A layer one blockchain is a base layer blockchain that is used for peer-to-peer transactions or for smart contract hosting.
-A L1 blockchain provides the blockchain infrastructure required to host secondary blockchains known as layer two (L2) blockchains on top of it.
+• L1 Blockchain: A L1 blockchain is a base layer blockchain that is used for peer-to-peer transactions or for smart contract hosting.
+An L1 blockchain provides the blockchain infrastructure required to host secondary blockchains known as Layer 2 (L2) blockchains on top of it.

 What is Algorand?

-Algorand is a L1 blockchain that aims to provide instant finality, high network throughput and low gas fees.
-The idea for Algorand was first conceived in 2017 in Cambridge, Massachusetts among a group of cryptographers and engineers.
-At the time, the proof of work (PoW) was the most popular consensus mechanism used by established blockchains such as Bitcoin and Ethereum.
+Algorand is an L1 blockchain that aims to provide instant finality, high network throughput, and low gas fees.
+The idea for Algorand was first conceived in 2017 in Cambridge, Massachusetts, among a group of cryptographers and engineers.
+At the time, Proof-of-Work (PoW) was the most popular consensus mechanism used by established blockchains such as Bitcoin and Ethereum.

 The network was created in a bid to improve on Bitcoin and its PoW mechanism.
 Algorand explains in its whitepaper that Bitcoin’s PoW approach is “wasteful,” “scales poorly,” and “de facto concentrates power in very few hands.”
-To address these concerns, Algorand uses a variation of the proof of stake consensus mechanism which enables its blockchain to function at minimum computation requirements while allowing faster transactions.
+To address these concerns, Algorand uses a variation of the Proof-of-Stake (PoS) consensus mechanism, which enables its blockchain to function with minimum computation requirements while allowing faster transactions.

-Algorand’s version of PoS consensus mechanism is known as pure proof of stake (PPoS).
+Algorand’s version of the PoS consensus mechanism is known as PPoS.
 A key difference between PPoS and PoS is that the former requires little to no crypto deposits from users to participate in consensus.
-On Algorand, anyone holding as less as 1 ALGO can verify transactions and approve blocks on Algorand if they have the required hardware.
+On Algorand, anyone holding as little as 1 ALGO can verify transactions and approve blocks on Algorand if they have the required hardware.

 “Algorand is based on a new Proof-of-Stake: Pure PoS.
 Essentially, a Pure PoS does not try to keep users honest by the fear of imposing fines.
 Rather, it makes cheating by a minority of the money impossible and cheating by a majority of the money stupid,” explained Algorand founder Silvio Micali in a blog post.